jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## What Do You Do

 You get a phone call.
-It's a customer service representative from your phone company.
-This guy says you still owe $23.93.
-You remember having a conversation three months ago with another rep, who said she waived the charges because you returned the rented internet modem on time.
+It's a customer service representative who says you still owe $23.93 to your old phone company.
+You remember having a conversation three months ago with another rep, who said she waived the charges because you were oversees when the bills were coming in.
 But, now this rep is saying you owe money, what do you do?

-Would it be nice to always have a record of what was said?
+In the Industrial Age you'd complain, speak with the manager, and have days of phone calls.
+In the Internet Age, wouldn't it be nice to always have a record of what was said and what your obligations are?

 ## Levers of Power

 In the Industrial Age, when regular people thought of politics, they had to think of ideologies.
-Main Street was stuck picking sides in the fight over government regulations, tax-rates, and laws.
-Government policy was society's biggest lever of power.
-The best Main Street could do was back either Right or Left to at least have a say in what the lever choose to do; be it raise income taxes on high-earners, or sign a free-trade with Mexico.
+Government policy was society's biggest lever of power—the best Main Street could do was support Right or Left to at least have a say in what that lever choose to do; be it raise income taxes on high-earners, write new environmental regulations, or raise tariffs.

-In the Internet Age, when you think of politics, you should not think government policy is society's biggest lever of power.
-Because modern technology gives Main Street direct access to the levers of power via app, websites, and electronics.
-And thus, when you think of levers of power today, you should ask yourself "who controls mine?".
+In the Internet Age, the power dynamic changes.
+Now when you think of politics Stargazer, you should not think of ideology, but think of the new levers of power such as apps, websites, and electronics; you should ask yourself "who controls my levers of power?".

 The middle-class can start to control our own levers of powers with Hyrdroloop Water reclaimers, Agrigrow agriculture, and Tesla Solar Panels.
 Once we believe in Techvolution, we'll be player gods in our minds.
 But only when we control our own levers of power, will we be player gods in reality.

 ## What's That Called

-I used process claims at a call-center.
-When customers had a paper invoice or report, I'l tell them a needed a copy.
+When I worked at a call-center, my customers often had a paper invoice or report, to which I'd tell them I needed a copy.
 Customers would usually ask themselves where to get a scanner or a fax machine.

 I'd remind them their smartphone has a great camera—they could just snap a photo and email me.
 This always sparked a eureka moment; "that's right, I can do that, thanks John!"